thebaldgeek/thebaldgeek.github.io/radiosonde.md

 ## Installing Node-RED
 To run the software you will need to install Node-RED.
 Also note that the dashboards only work with the auto_rx Chasemapper UDP output.
 It will not work with any of the other sonde software packages.
+You do not have to install Node-RED on the same computer as radiosonde_auto_rx, it can be run on any computer that is on the same network as auto_rx.
+Do note that the Node-RED program has to be running all the time to catch data from each sonde flight as it happens live.
+Lastly, note that the individual SDR line graphs will only be built in your web browser while the flight is happening.
+If you open your dashboard after the flight, only the elevation scatter plot will be populated.
+(And the main page table, radar and master elevation scatter plot).
+What most of us do is open all 4 SDR pages in the one browser when we want to log/watch a flight.
+Close them when done so the graph does not log flight after flight and use up your computers memory.

 For installing the Node-RED software, their website has all you need to get running (Personal note, I have had nothing but trouble running it on Docker), [Install Node-RED](https://nodered.org/docs/getting-started/)